 - Monitoring these thought patterns over time shows progress in pain psychology work that is hard to see otherwise.

-Pain catastrophizing is a documented neurological response, not a character flaw.
-It describes a pattern where the brain amplifies the threat signal of pain, making pain feel more intense, more inescapable, and more overwhelming than it might otherwise.
-It often develops in response to real, prolonged pain that was difficult to control.
+Pain catastrophizing is a documented thought pattern, not a character flaw and not proof that your pain is invented.
+The Pain Catastrophizing Scale (PCS), developed by Sullivan and colleagues in 1995, measures three factors: rumination, magnification, and helplessness.
+The pattern describes how the brain interprets and amplifies a real pain signal, not whether the signal exists.
+It often develops in response to prolonged pain that was difficult to control.
 Your nervous system learned to expect the worst because the worst kept happening.

 Understanding it, and monitoring your own thought patterns around pain, is not about invalidating your experience.
 It is about recovering some agency in a situation where pain has taken a lot of it away.